Jacob-1122/C-Point-Manipulation-Program/README.md

-**# C-Point-Manipulation-Program
-This is a C++ program that reads 2D points from a file, analyzes their quadrant positions, and performs transformations **# Quadrant Analysis and Point Manipulation Program
+# Quadrant Analysis and Point Manipulation Program

 ## 📌 Overview
 This is a C++ program that reads 2D points from a file, analyzes their quadrant positions, and performs transformations.
 The project applies object-oriented programming principles and spatial data processing techniques.